 I don’t remember having currants – red, black, or otherwise – growing up, so I was surprised to find them in one of the older Cuban cookbooks I’d been using, Delicias de las Mesa by Maria Antonieta Reyes Gavalán.
-Written in the 1920s, I came across it at University of Miami’s Cuban Heritage Collection.
-While most other Cuban cookbooks date from the mid-fifties when everyone was only too happy to embrace cans and convenience, Gavalán’s book captured an earlier time, referencing ingredients and techniques that had fallen out of use but worth reconsidering.
+Written in the 1920s, I came across it at the University of Miami’s Cuban Heritage Collection.
+While most other Cuban cookbooks date from the mid-fifties when everyone was only too happy to embrace cans and convenience, Gavalán’s book captures an earlier time, referencing ingredients and techniques that had fallen out of use but worth reconsidering.
 The book itself was so worn and frayed that it couldn’t be scanned or photocopied, so I spent most of my time in the archives furiously taking notes before reluctantly giving it back.
-It was complete coincidence when my aunt Marta called from New Orleans to tell me her friend had given her a copy of the book and could I use it.
+It was complete coincidence when my aunt Marta called from New Orleans to tell me her friend had given her a copy of the book that I could have.
 Read more

 Posts from the ‘Fruits’ Category